-A prospectus in electronic format may be made available on the web sites maintained by one or more of the underwriters participating in this offering and one or more of the underwriters participating in this offering may distribute prospectuses electronically.
-The managers may agree to allocate securities to underwriters for sale to their online brokerage account holders.
-Internet distributions will be allocated by the underwriters that will make internet distributions on the same basis as other allocations.
-Other than this prospectus supplement and the accompanying prospectus in electronic format, the information on any of these websites and any other information contained on a website maintained by the underwriters or any selling group member is not part of this prospectus supplement and the accompanying prospectus.
+A prospectus in electronic format may be made available on the websites maintained by one or more of the underwriters.
+The representative may agree to allocate a number of Notes to underwriters for sale to their online brokerage account holders.
+The representative will allocate Notes to underwriters that may make Internet distributions on the same basis as other allocations.
+In addition, Notes may be sold by the underwriters to securities dealers who resell Notes to online brokerage account holders.